Cascading Failure Mitigation via Transmission Switching: Measure of Stress

 An $LODF_{ij}$ of 0.5 indicates that 50\% of the pre-outage flow on line $j$ would be added to the flow on line $i$, should line $j$ go out of service.
 Post-outage flow on line $i$ after the outage of line $j$ is calculated in (\ref{eq:LODF_Flow}), where $f^0$ indicates the pre-outage flow.

-This relationship is approximate, because the power system is only approximately linear.
-However, the accuracy of (\ref{eq:LODF_Flow}) is acceptable and power system planners and operators extensively use LODFs in contingency analysis~\cite{merrill}.
-The experience shows that for real power analysis, which is believed to be the key issue, the nonlinearity is rarely troublesome~\cite{merrill,sayed2}.
+This relationship is approximate because the power system is only approximately linear.
+However, the accuracy of (\ref{eq:LODF_Flow}) is acceptable, and power system planners and operators extensively use LODFs in contingency analysis~\cite{merrill}.
+The experience shows that for real-time power analysis, which is believed to be the key issue, the nonlinearity is rarely troublesome~\cite{merrill,sayed2}.
 It can be argued that nonlinear and dynamic issues, as well as voltage problems, which are not reflected in the linearized LODF, are part of cascading failures.
-We, of course, agree that such effects occur, for example in the two famous blackouts we described above.
+Of course, we agree that such effects occur, for example, in the two famous blackouts we described above.
 However, cascading failures always begin with the linearizable real-power stresses that our model captures.

 The LODF matrix is not symmetrical.
 However, for a large network, most of its values are rather small.
 Small values beyond a threshold can be ignored to generate a sparse matrix.
 The sparsity can, then, be exploited for enhancement of the computation.
 In a passive linear network, the value of each LODF is between -1.0 and + 1.0.
 Large positive or negative values of LODF make cascading failure more likely.
-Tighter coupling is more likely to overload line $i$ and force it out of the service if line $j$ experiences and outage, all else being equal.
-With an LODF of zero, the outage of line $j$ by itself will not cause an overload or outage of line $i$~\cite{merrill,sayed3}.
+Tighter coupling is more likely to overload line $i$ and force it out of the service if line $j$ experiences an outage, all else being equal.
+With an LODF of zero, the outage of the line $j$ by itself will not cause an overload or outage of the line $i$~\cite{merrill,sayed3}.

 Network theory suggests analyzing a network with metrics.
 The metrics we describe below are variants of metrics used commonly in network analysis.
 The stress metrics proposed in~\cite{merrill,sayed3} reflect the pre-contingency and post-contingency flows.
-This pre-contingency loading is determined by the demand and the generation dispatch.
+The demand and the generation dispatch determine this pre-contingency loading.
 These values are hypothetical in planning models; however, in operation, the pre-contingency loading is obtained from real-time metering, which is processed by the state estimator~\cite{sayed3,merrill}.

-The definition of some of the metrics developed previously, and those proposed in this paper to measure the stress or susceptibility of the bulk electric power systems to cascading blackouts are given below.
+The definition of some of the metrics developed previously and those proposed in this paper are given below.